metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 - some cards load quickly but others take much longer, but
 - the dashboard and/or the slow cards do load eventually.

-If you see an error message that says "Your question took too long", go to [Troubleshooting timeouts](./timeout.html).

 Our articles on [Metabase at scale][metabase-at-scale] and [making dashboards faster][faster-dashboards] will help set the stage for the steps below.

+## Do you see an error message?

+If you get an error message that says "Your question took too long", go to [Troubleshooting timeouts](./timeout.html).

 ## Did it used to be fast enough, but has recently slowed down?